Leather Education & Community Links:

-- a leather cap may also be worn, styles include Muir caps (in some traditions Muir caps are only worn by Dominants), military style caps, law enforcement style caps and baseball style caps.
-In some parts of the country western style hats may also be worn.
+- a leather cap (also knows as a cover) may also be worn, styles include Muir caps (in some traditions Muir caps are only worn by Dominants), military style caps, law enforcement style caps and baseball style caps.
+In some parts of the country black western style hats may also be worn.

 - A color handkerchief may be worn, typically in a back pocket, to express more specific interests following a hanky code, following the same left Dominant, right submissive practice.

 - Specific fetish items may be worn to indicate an interest in a specific fetish following the same left Dominant, right submissive practice, for example wearing handcuffs could express an interest in bondage, a puppy hood would expresses an interest in puppy play, or a flogger could express an interest in flogging.

 - A collar may be presented to and worn by a submissive in a BDSM relationship to symbolize their status.

 Formal leather attire typically follows the style of a traditional military or law enforcement uniform, including:

 - a leather uniform shirt (black or in uniform colors);

 - leather pants or breeches;